UoB-COMSM0166/2025-group-21/README.md

 </div>

 # 12. References

+Nielsen, J. (1994a) ‘Enhancing the explanatory power of usability heuristics’, _Proceedings of the SIGCHI Conference on Human Factors in Computing Systems_, pp. 152–158. doi:10.1145/191666.191729.

 Kosch, T. _et al._ (2023) ‘A survey on measuring cognitive workload in human-computer interaction’, _ACM Computing Surveys_, 55(13s), pp. 1–39. doi:10.1145/3582272.